 The MGA also gives municipalities the power to enact land use bylaws, as well as the authority to designate land as Environmental Reserve at the time of subdivision.
-Environmental Reserves are defined in Section 664 as water bodies or watercourses, lands that are unstable or subject to flooding, and lands "not less than 6 metres in width abutting the bed and shore" of a water body or watercourse.
-While the Act allows municipalities to take a 6 metre (or more) setback on Environmental Reserve lands, the conditions under which this taking is permitted is limited to cases where the setback is required to prevent pollution or provide public access to the bed and shore of the water body or watercourse.
-In addition to the limited opportunities that are available for conserving riparian land as Environmental Reserve, Section 640(4)(I) of the Act allows municipalities to establish development setbacks on lands subject to flooding, low lying or marshy areas, or within a specified distance to the bed and shore of any water body.
+Environmental Reserves are defined in Section 664(1) of the MGA as water bodies or watercourses, lands that are unstable or subject to flooding, and lands "not less than 6 metres in width abutting the bed and shore" of a water body or watercourse.
+While the Act allows municipalities to take a 6 metre (or more) setback on Environmental Reserve lands, the conditions under which this taking is permitted is limited to cases where the setback is required to preserve the natural feature, prevent pollution, provide public access to the bed and shore of the water body or watercourse, or prevent personal or property damage during development or use of the land.
+In addition to the limited opportunities that are available for conserving riparian land as Environmental Reserve, Section 640(4)(I) of the MGA allows municipalities to establish development setbacks on lands subject to flooding, low lying or marshy areas, or within a specified distance to the bed and shore of any water body.